Murder of Moïse Mugenyi Kabagambe: Background

-Day of the murder
+Murder

 On January 24, 2022, Moïse Mugenyi Kabagambe went to the Tropicália kiosk to collect two days' unpaid wages worth R$200 (US$38).
 According to family members, he was tied up and beaten with weapons including a baseball bat.
 A couple who witnessed the incident said they asked for help from two municipal guards and that the guards did not go to check on the kiosk.

 A video circulated by the press and on social media, shows Kabagambe arguing with an employee, who grabs a piece of wood.
 In response, Kabagambe picks up a chair and a broom, and shortly after releases them.
 Kabagambe then takes out a bag and his shirt, and opens the freezer, when another man approaches and starts to attack Kabagambe.
 Two other unidentified men join in the violence against Kabagambe.
 The aggressors, noticing Kabagambe's lack of reaction, unsuccessfully try to help him by performing CPR.
 At the end of the video, Kabagambe is dragged away.

 According to the local Instituto Médico Legal, the institution responsible for autopsies in Brazil, Kabagambe died due to blunt trauma to his chest.

 Aftermath

 Kabagambe's relatives told the press they were intimidated by military police agents on January 25 and 29.
 On February 1, 2022, police arrested three people in connection with Kabagambe's death.
 The next day, the Court of Justice of the State of Rio de Janeiro announced the arrest of the three individuals already detained by the police and on the same day, the Public Ministry of Labor started an investigation.

 The local authorities shut down the Tropicália kiosk, and the adjacent kiosk, which was called Biruta, also had its license suspended by Orla Rio, Rio de Janeiro's kiosk concessionaire.
 Alauir Mattos de Faria, the supposed owner of kiosk Biruta, was considered an "irregular occupant", prompting Orla Rio to open a lawsuit against Celso Carnaval, the actual owner of Biruta.

 Lawyers for Carlos Fabio da Silva Muzi, the owner of Tropicália, ruled out any involvement with the death and said there was no debt to Kabagambe because he was not a fixed employee.
 The lawyers also stated Carlos Muzi had received death threats since the murder came to light.
-The three individuals arrested by the police assume they were Kabagambe's killers but deny they intended to kill him, or that the violence against Kabagambe was motivated by racism or xenophobia.
+The three individuals arrested by the police admitted they were Kabagambe's killers but deny they intended to kill him, or that the violence against Kabagambe was motivated by racism or xenophobia.

+On 15 March 2025, Aleson Cristiano de Oliveira Fonseca and Fabio Pirineus da Silva were convicted over the murder.
+Fonesca was sentenced to a prison term of 23 years and seven months, while da Silva to was sentenced to 19 years and six months' imprisonment.